brinterwastaken/nextedit/README.md

 # NextEdit

-- WIP text editor based on ace and tauri.
+- WIP text editor using ace and tauri.